This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 4 cups seedless watermelon Cut Into Chunks
+- 4 cups seedless watermelon, Cut Into Chunks

-- 2 limes juiced and zested
+- 2 medium limes

-- 2 tablespoons honey or maple syrup more if desired
+- 2 tablespoons honey or maple syrup, more if desired

 Mint Lime Sugar (Optional)